-All students who have medication that may need to be given during the school day are required to have paperwork filled out and submitted to the front office prior to the administration of any medication.
+All students who have medication that may need to be given during the school day are required to have paperwork filled out and submitted to the front office annually prior to the administration of any medication.
+This includes any prescription or over-the-counter (e.g. cough syrup, Tylenol, ibuprofen, etc).
+Paperwork may require the signature of a doctor.
 After the nurse approves this paperwork, the parent/guardian will be contacted to bring in the medication in its original packaging.
-All parent/guardians must deliver any medication to the front office; at no time should a student transport medication on behalf of the parent.
+All parents/guardians must deliver any medication to the front office; at no time should a student transport medication on behalf of the parent.